 This has been done on the basis of anti-discrimination but in reality it is an attack on freedom to believe differently.
 It is discriminatory action in itself.
 Whereas homosexual people have been discriminated against in the past, now it is heterosexual people who are being discriminated against.
 Righting one wrong must not be done at the cost of creating another.

-If same-sex marriage is legalised there is no way to prevent such litigation even though, as in the UK, it will prove unsuccessful.
+There is no way to prevent such litigation and other forms of discrimination.
 Assurances to the contrary have proved worthless.
 The result is expense, trauma, division, waste and hurt.

 The debate on this subject is one that will have winners and losers in its result.
 I hope that each can treat the other with compassion because some people are going to be very hurt.

-If same-sex marriage is made legal in Australia it will
+With same-sex marriage made legal in Australia it

-- Take away the meaning of the word marriage as it is now understood
+- Changed the meaning of the word marriage

-- Result in two forms of marriage and two meanings of the word marriage: civil and religious marriage or require the development of new terminology
+- Results in two forms of marriage and two meanings of the word marriage: civil and religious marriages

 - Lead to discriminatory, divisive and costly litigation.

-- Facilitate and encourage intolerance against a significant part of our society.
+- Introduced more intolerance against a significant part of our society.